 Start by putting small things on the list, such doing laundry or cleaning the kitchen.
 You may normally be able to complete these tasks without writing them down, but crossing anything off a to-do list can be satisfying.
 The more small chores you can get done, the more accomplished you’ll feel.

 Learn something new.

-sure that you’re doing something you enjoy, or you may get stuck in a deeper
+If you doubt how smart you are, get smarter.
+Learning something new, such as another hobby or language, can boost your self-esteem.
+Just make sure that you’re doing something you enjoy, or you may get stuck in a deeper rut of self-loathing.

-activity can be a good way to channel your energy during manic episodes.
+If you have difficulty sitting down and learning something new, try doing a new physical activity, such as dancing or playing sports.
+This activity can be a good way to channel your energy during manic episodes.
 It can even help reinvigorate you during depressive states.

 Celebrate small victories.